bernardosulzbach/advent-of-code/README.md

 Additionally, I think that the code I write is of good quality and can help someone who is completely lost to not only solve a problem, but to understand the solution.

 It might also be interesting to compare solutions written in different languages.

+If you want to point out a problem or fix something yourself, feel free to open a PR to this repository.